-Stony Valley Rail -Trail is a 17 mile moderately trafficked loop trail located near Dauphin, PA that features beautiful wild flowers and is good for all skill levels.
+Stony Valley Rail -Trail is a 17 mile moderately trafficked loop trail located near Dauphin, Pennsylvania that features beautiful wild flowers and is good for all skill levels.
 The trail offers a number of activity options and is accessible from March until September.

 The directions on here are not accurate.
 You can park at these coordinates and start your ride from here (40.398604,-76.853798).

 The trail eventually splits and you can travel to the right and up an incline after crossing Stoney Creek.
 The other way goes on for miles.
 I only completed about 8 miles before I turned and headed back.
 The trail is hard packed and is easy to navigate even for children.
 The woods are peaceful and the trail is shaded.
 I highly recommend doing even a portion of this trail if you are in the area.

 I had biked this trail many years ago as a kid attending a local YMCA Summer Camp.

 It was a light gravel trail, flat, and scenic rolling along Stoney Creek.

 From the start, 4-5 miles down the trail is an old wooden bridge with a fresh water spring seeping out of the ground on the NE corner.